demisto/dockerfiles/README.md

 #### Prequisites
 Make sure you meet the following prerequisites:
 * An active GitHub account.
-* A [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the repository.
-The main difference is that if the contribution is done from a fork, the development Docker image created during the Pull Request build will not be deployed to DockerHub whereas opening a Pull Request from a clone will deploy the image.
+* A [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the repository.
 * Python 3, `git`, Docker Engine and [`pipenv`](https://pipenv.pypa.io/en/latest/) or [`poetry`](https://python-poetry.org/docs/#installation) installed locally or in a Codespace.

 Once all prerequisites have been met, create a new branch to hold the proposed work: